John-smith-889/Credit-scoring-case-study-2019/README.md

 Code for feature engineering and modeling is provided.

 Data is not available for this project due to lack of permission. <br />
-Code for model evaluation is also restricted.
+Code for model evaluation function is also restricted.

 ## Environment  settings and package versions